Hillary Clinton Says Fox News Is A ‘Fully Owned Subsidiary’ Of Trump Administration

 — UkFour (@UkFour) November 22, 2018

-Fox News just apologized to Clinton on Thursday after one of the guests compared the former First Lady to herpes, a sexually transmitted disease, as previously reported by Inquisitr.
+Fox News just apologized to Clinton on Thursday after one of the guests compared the former first lady to herpes, a sexually transmitted disease, as previously reported by Inquisitr.

 The person who made the offensive statement, Anna Paulina, was rebuked on-air by host Rick Leventhal.
 However, the network later apologized to Clinton through anchor Arthel Neville, saying “we apologize to Secretary Clinton” and “Fox News does not condone [Paulina’s] sentiments,” Deadline reports.